kelostrada/depot/README.md

 ## About Depot

 Depot is a simple app for managing product stocks, loading invoices and making summarized itemizations at the end of the year.
 It's a project I started to learn Laravel and help my own online store.
-Maybe in the future it will be introduced for broader audience, but for now treat this only as a educational project.
+Maybe in the future it will be introduced for broader audience, but for now treat this only as an educational project.

 ## License